btahir/colorizing-pakistan/README.md

 ## Notes for improvement

 Since the models were trained on a Pets dataset, my suspicion is much better performance can be achieved using more generalized datasets such as the Imagenet dataset.
-One shortcoming we can see using the current dataset is how in the first picture the road is covered in a green tinge and this is probably because a lot of the photos in the Pets dataset is of animals on grass.
+One shortcoming we can see using the current dataset is how in some of the photos the road is covered in a green tinge.
+This is probably because a lot of the photos in the Pets dataset are of animals on grass.